MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/customize/view-download-developer-resources.md

  **Discovery Service**

- This is a Web service that provides information about the organizations that are available on the [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] apps server using the SOAP protocol.
+ This is a Web service that provides information about the organizations that are available on the Dynamics 365 Customer Engagement (on-premises) server using the SOAP protocol.
 This information includes the URL for each organization.

  **Organization Service**